 According to Gartner, “IT asset management (ITAM) provides an accurate account of technology asset lifecycle costs and risks to maximize the business value of technology strategy, architecture, funding, contractual and sourcing decisions.”
 This definition is actually a bit modest.
 Today, ITAM also overlaps with a growing array of subcategories, including Software Asset Management (SAM), Configuration Management Databases (CMBD), Mobile Device Management (MDM), and Unified Endpoint Management (UEM).

 Missing from this description, as well, is Enterprise Technology Management (ETM).
 ETM is a layer that rides above all the subcategories of ITAM.
-It acquires, integrates, normalizes and validates all data from the various sub-systems to create a single pane of glass that delivers a unified perspective.
+It acquires, integrates, normalizes and validates all data from the various sub-systems to create a single integrated view that delivers a unified perspective.
 ETM is agentless, acquiring data from existing agents rather than adding another device agent requirement.
 ETM collects data from hardware, software, mobile, Single-Sign-On and Employee Directory systems.
 A still more expansive version of ETM includes accounting for the lifecycle and orchestration of cloud infrastructure, as well as SaaS licenses and usage.

 ETM is to Legacy ITAM as Cloud Native is to Monolithic